-The Group Solvency Self-Assessment ("GSSA") process is the entirety of the processes and procedures employed to identify, assess, monitor, manage and report the short and long term risks that the Group faces or may face and to determine the capital necessary to ensure that overall solvency needs are met at all times.
-Consequently the GSSA framework is fully integrated into our broader ERM Framework.
+The GSSA process is the entirety of the processes and procedures employed to identify, assess, monitor, manage and report the short and long term risks that the Group faces or may face and to determine the capital necessary to ensure that overall solvency needs are met at all times.
+The GSSA framework is fully integrated into our broader ERM Framework.